miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```

 How to import a python module?
-- you can import anywhere you want, but not recommended
+- you can import anywhere you want, but not recommended inside functions
 - catch ImportError is dangerous
 - **import** does the following: loads the module -> adds names into local symbol table -> accessible via **spam.something**
 ```
 import spam
 from spam import is_prime
-from spam import is_prime as p # as alias from spam import **
+from spam import is_prime as p # as alias from spam import * # not recommended because it could cause nam

+# examine imported names:
+dir(spam)
+help(spam)
 ```

 Modules in C/C++: